viva64/homebrew-pvs-studio/README.md

 $ brew upgrade pvs-studio
 ```

-## BlameNotifier utility
+## blame-notifier utility

-BlameNotifier is a utility for automating the process of finding the developers responsible for writing code that triggered certain warnings, based on blame output from version control system.
+blame-notifier is a utility for automating the process of finding the developers responsible for writing code that triggered certain warnings, based on blame output from version control system.

 ```
-$ brew install viva64/pvs-studio/blame-notifier-beta
+$ brew install viva64/pvs-studio/blame-notifier
-$ brew upgrade blame-notifier-beta
+$ brew upgrade blame-notifier
 ```

 ---